 This unit provides you with the foundation of fundamental practical, technical knowledge and the grounding in printed textiles techniques, pattern cutting and research - required both to study on the course and to later embark on your career in the fashion textiles industry.

 We'll introduce you to the exciting creative potential within the structural applications of pattern and repeat in textile design and how these devices can inform your design work.
 The formal and informal use of repeat, combined with scale and colour, will be explored to create innovative and original design work.

-This unit examines the introduction and exploration of the digital textile design and production methods (CAD and CAM).
-The digital manipulation of hand-generated design ideas, ready for digital production, will be explored - as a vehicle to further expand your creative skills.
-The main focus will be on the examination of how digital design and production methods can enhance and expand your ideas.
+This unit focuses on the introduction and exploration of digital textile design and production methods CAD (computer aided design) and CAM (computer aided manufacture).
+The digital manipulation of hand generated design ideas ready for digital print production will be explored as you learn how to translate your drawings and paintings into digital formats.
+You will be encouraged to examine in detail how digital design and production methods can enhance and expand your creative ideas.

 A series of lectures, seminars, workshops and tutorials will establish a foundation for the evaluation and discussion of fashion, dress and textiles in both written and oral form.
 This unit will draw on seminal works and the latest academic research to explore the production and consumption of fashion and textiles in their historical and theoretical context.
 This will give you an understanding of the methodology of fashion research for both the historical and recent past.

 The second year of the course has an industry-focus with a live project, an industry placement and an opportunity to study abroad.
 You'll expand your knowledge and skills through more in-depth experimentation in a wide variety of materials, techniques and processes.

 • Work placement

 • Printed textile design, production techniques, design process and patter cutting

 • Digital printing, silk screen printing and dyeing explored in greater depth